mkingsnorth/plating_generator_docs/docs/usage/presets.rst

         :alt: Applying a preset to an existing plating object via the panel.

-Custom presets directory
+Custom presets directories
 ---------------------------------------

 .. figure:: ../images/preset_menu_eg.jpg
   :alt: Preset Menus example

-Placing your *json* file presets in a pre-configured directory gives you quick access via the drop down menus.
+Placing your *json* preset files in a pre-configured directory gives you quick access via the drop down menus.
+You can have many presets directories, each containing their own group of presets.

-This directory can be set in the *Presets Path* setting under the *Edit - Preferences - Addons* menu under the Plating Generator add-on entry:
+These directories can be set in the *Presets Path* setting under the *Edit - Preferences - Addons* menu under the Plating Generator add-on entry:

 .. figure:: ../images/presets_dir_pref.jpg
   :alt: Preset Menus example